 Accelerating progress in scientific research, environmental conservation and patient care

 Gordon Moore’s contribution to the development of microelectronics helped produce the exponential growth of the digital revolution that continues today.
-In the spirit of Moore’s passion for science and penchant for inventing, the foundation seeks to invest in people who create new tools and technologies with a high potential to accelerate progress in the foundation’s areas of interest: scientific research, environmental conservation and patient care.
+In the spirit of Moore’s passion for science and penchant for inventing, the foundation is supporting early-career scientist-inventors who create new tools and technologies with a high potential to accelerate progress in the foundation’s areas of interest: scientific research, environmental conservation and patient care.

-The Moore Inventor Fellowships will focus on investment at a critical stage of research to capture opportunities that otherwise might be missed.
-We seek to provide freedom and support to the most promising inventors with the most compelling ideas to pursue creative work.
+The Moore Inventor Fellows program focuses on supporting scientist-inventors at a critical stage of research to capture opportunities that otherwise might be missed.
+We seek to provide freedom and support to promising inventors with the most compelling ideas to pursue creative work.